LEDDS: Portable LBM-DEM simulations on GPUs: Portable implementation strategy

 \subsection{Implementation of DEM and LBM-DEM coupling}

 Hereafter, we focus on the different steps required by LEDDS to update the position of particles, compute the DEM forces, and the fluid-particle interactions.
 The implementation of the fluid update is detailed in Ref.~\cite{LATT_PLOSONE_16_2021} and is not repeated here.
 As shown in Figure~\ref{fig:flowchart}, the algorithm for particle progression and interaction requires three main stages: (1) Update of the particles and of the uniform grid / cell-linked list which is used to identify potential collisions; (2) The computation of particle-particle interactions and update of corresponding tangential displacements of particles; (3) The LB update of fluid cells through the PSM, and the computation of particle-fluid interactions.
 In case of pure DEM simulations, the algorithm reduces to steps (1) and (2).
+While in principle some stages could be executed asynchronously for fluid cells far from any particle, in practice the strict data dependencies between particle updates, collision detection, and fluid-particle coupling require a serialized timestep-level execution to ensure good GPU performance.
 The different algorithms composing these steps are summarized in Table~\ref{tab:workflow} and are explained below.
+For additional details regarding the memory overhead associated with the coupling, the reader is referred to~\ref{app:gpu_memory_usage}, where a detailed analysis is provided.